Gekkio/mooneye-gb/README.markdown

 ### Test naming

-Some tests are expected to pass only a single type of hardware:
+Some tests are expected to pass only a single model:

 * dmg = Game Boy
 * mgb = Game Boy Pocket